ElisaLegnani/PhotorealisticRendering/docs/explore.md

 > Little edited version for the pointlight renderer because of its inability to represent reflective surfaces.
 > Scene filename: `demo_pointlight.txt`

-Okay, now it's time to play! 🤹🏻‍♀️
+This image is so representative of the pontentials of the code... now it's start exploring a bit more! 🤹🏻‍♀️

 ## Sunset